EnMAP-Box/enmap-box-documentation/source/usr_section/usr_installation.rst

                 conda env remove -n <env_name>

             To use a specific package version, call ``conda install <package>=<version>``.
             Such a step may require an update of various other packages.
-For example to use a specific QGIS version:
+For example to use a specific QGIS version, call:

             .. code-block:: bash